Mastering Excel Shortcut Keys: Boost Your Productivity Like a Pro

 1. How do I easily memorize Excel shortcuts?

-Start with the ones you use regularly such as Ctrl + C (Copy), Ctrl + V (Paste), and Ctrl + Z (Undo).
-Create a cheat sheet you can refer to and practice these shortcuts each day until they become overwhelming.
+Start with the ones you use regularly, such as Ctrl + C (Copy), Ctrl + V (Paste), and Ctrl + Z (Undo).
+Create a cheat sheet to refer to and practice these shortcuts daily until they become habit.

-2. Are shortcuts in Excel similar on Windows to Mac?
+2. Are shortcuts in Excel similar on Windows & Mac?

 Most shortcuts are identical, while others are not.
-As an example, Windows shortcuts can use Ctrl + Page Up/Page Down to alternate sheets; Mac users need Fn + Command + Left/Right Arrow.
+For example, Windows shortcuts can use Ctrl + Page Up/Page Down to alternate sheets.
+Whereas, Mac users need Fn + Command + Left/Right Arrow.

 3. Can I create my own shortcuts in Excel?